-To answer the basic question posed by this article, let’s first consider several instances reported in the Bible that pertain to God’s protection of His faithful followers in situations that otherwise probably would have resulted in premature death for those followers.
+To answer the basic question posed by this article, we will first consider several instances reported in the Bible that pertain to God’s protection of His faithful followers in situations that otherwise probably would have resulted in premature death for those people.

-Genesis 19:1-29 pertains to God’s sending two angels to rescue Abraham’s nephew Lot and his family from God’s destruction of the city of Sodom and the killing of all its other inhabitants, because of their wickedness.
-Although the Bible does not specifically state that Lot was a righteous man, the early verses of the referenced passage indicate that he probably was.
+Genesis 19:1-29 pertains to God’s sending two angels to rescue Abraham’s nephew Lot and his family before God’s destruction of the city of Sodom.
+This included God’s killing of all of that city’s other inhabitants, because of their wickedness.
+Although the Bible does not specifically state that Lot was a righteous man, the early verses of the referenced scripture passage indicate that he probably was.

-Daniel 3:1-27 tells how an angel of God protected three Hebrew men (Shadrach, Meshach, and Abednego), who were thrown into a furnace because they would not worship a golden idol that King Nebuchadnezzar had set up.
-Amazingly, all three of these Hebrew men subsequently emerged from the furnace completely unharmed, in stark contrast with the fate of the men who were in the process of throwing them into the furnace when they were killed by the extraordinarily intense heat immediately outside the entrance to the furnace.
+Daniel 3:1-27 tells how an angel of God protected three Hebrew men (Shadrach, Meshach, and Abednego), who were thrown into a fiery furnace because they would not worship a golden idol that had been set up according to the instructions of the Babylonian king Nebuchadnezzar.
+Amazingly, all three of these men subsequently emerged from the furnace completely unharmed, in stark contrast with the fate of the guards who were killed by the extraordinarily intense heat of the furnace while they were in the process of throwing the three Hebrews into the furnace.

-Daniel 6:1-23 describes how God protected the Hebrew prophet Daniel, who continued to pray to God rather than to King Darius, despite a decree by the king that no one in the kingdom pray to anyone other than the king for 30 days.
+Daniel 6:1-23 describes how God protected the Hebrew prophet Daniel, who continued to pray to God rather than to King Darius, despite a decree by the king that, for 30 days, no one in the kingdom was to pray to anyone other than the king.
 For not obeying the decree, Daniel was thrown into a lion’s den.
 However, an angel of God shut the mouths of the lions and Daniel emerged the next day without having been harmed.
-Anyone who thinks the lions were relatively contented and, therefore, not aggressive, should read verse 24, which definitely indicates otherwise.
+Anyone who thinks the lions were relatively contented and, therefore, not aggressive, should read the next verse (i.e., verse 24), which definitely indicates otherwise.

 Acts 27:1 – 28:6 mentions two incidents involving the Apostle Paul.
 In the first incident, Paul and 275 others who were in a boat with him were shipwrecked by a storm, but all of them survived, as an angel of God had told Paul before the shipwreck occurred.
-In the second incident, Paul was bitten by a viper (i.e., a venomous snake) and was expected to die as a result, but Paul suffered no ill effects from the bite.
+In the second incident, Paul was bitten by a venomous snake and was expected to die as a result, but Paul suffered no ill effects from the bite.

-In contrast with these incidents in which God protected people who were seeking to be faithful to Him, many thousands – perhaps, millions – of Christians throughout the centuries have been martyred, despite the fact that they remained faithful to God rather than compromise their religious beliefs.
+In contrast with these incidents in which God protected people who were seeking to be faithful to Him, many thousands – perhaps, millions – of Christians throughout the centuries have been martyred, despite the fact that they remained faithful to God rather than compromise their faith in Him and in Jesus Christ.
 These martyrs include most of Jesus Christ’s inner circle of disciples.
 [For a discussion in this regard, click on “Were Most of Jesus Christ’s Inner Circle of Disciples Really Martyred?”]
-Furthermore, millions of other faithful Christians have died prematurely as a result of diseases or accidents.

-We believe that the scripture passages we have cited illustrate that when God does intervene, it is for one or both of two primary reasons: (1) To demonstrate that He is Almighty God, who has the power, even under seemingly impossible circumstances, to protect those who are faithful to Him; and/or (2) To ensure that His ultimate objectives regarding the earthly realm are achieved.
+We believe that the scriptures we have cited illustrate that when God does intervene, it is for one or both of two primary reasons.
+One of these reasons is to demonstrate that He is Almighty God, who has the power, even under seemingly impossible circumstances, to protect those who are faithful to Him.
+The other reason is to ensure that His ultimate objectives regarding the earthly realm are achieved.

 [To read a related article, click on “Why Do Righteous People Sometimes Die Young?”]